mcheang20/mcheang20.github.io/_portfolio/blocjams.md

 ## Problem and Challenges

-Taking similar concepts from other web applications, designing and developing a music streaming application from scratch using Javascript, jQuery, and AngularJS would pose some challenges.
+Taking similar concepts from other web applications, designing and developing a music streaming application from scratch using Javascript, jQuery, and AngularJS would require proper implementation of logic and structure.

 <div class="col-all">
   <dl>